Óscar Santis: Dinamo Tbilisi

-2024: Debut season

 In January 2024, Oscar Santis signed with Georgia’s Erovnuli Liga club Dinamo Tbilisi on a two year contract with a possibility of extension.

 On 2 March 2024, Santis made his Erovnuli Liga debut for Dinamo Tbilisi resulting in a win.
 On 3 April 2024, Santis made his first contribution to a goal in Europe, assisting teammate Vakhtang Salia in a 2–2 league draw against Dila Gori.
 Santis would score his first European goal against FC Iberia 1999 on 10 May 2024, in which the match resulted in a 1–0 win at home.
 On 11 July 2024, Oscar Santis would participate with Dinamo Tbilisi in a 2024–25 UEFA Conference League match against FK Mornar, becoming the third Guatemalan to participate in a UEFA tournament.
 He played the entire match and recorded an assist in a 2–1 defeat.
 He would finish his 2024 season with 32 appearances and 3 goals across all competitions.